AWS - Pricing, Billing FAQ

 - Amazon's current rates for individual AWS services can be found on Amazon's Cloud Services Pricing page

-- Example 1: If a customer's total monthly fees would have been $1000, but $50 of those fees were network egress, the customer's final bill would be $950, as all network egress fees would be waived.
+- Example 1: If the UW's total monthly fees would have been $1000, but $50 of those fees were network egress, the final bill would be $950, as all network egress fees would be waived.

-- Example 2: If a customer's total monthly fees would have been $1000, but $150 of those fees were network egress, the customer's final bill would be $850, as all network egress fees would be waived.
+- Example 2: If the UW's total monthly fees would have been $1000, but $150 of those fees were network egress, the customer's final bill would be $850, as all network egress fees would be waived.

-- Example 3: If a customer's total monthly fees would have been $1000, but $250 of those fees were network egress, the customer's final bill would be $850, as only $150 of network egress fees would be waived.
+- Example 3: If the UW's total monthly fees would have been $1000, but $250 of those fees were network egress, the customer's final bill would be $850, as only $150 of network egress fees would be waived.

 - To be eligible for the waiver, an account must meet some basic requirements such as primarily using the Internet2 Network for connectivity.
 The account also cannot be used for specifically bandwidth intensive applications (e.g., media streaming or MOOCs).